 The aims of River Tees Port Health Authority are;

 - To ensure food, feed and relevant products entering the UK through Teesport have been legally imported and comply with relevant import controls.

-  - To fulfil the requirements of the port’s status as a Border Control Post (BCP) for aflatoxin and pesticide control and for impotation of plastic kitchenware from China.
+- To fulfil the requirements of the port’s status as a Border Control Post (BCP) for importation of high risk food and feed not of animal origin, and plastic kitchenware from China and Hong Kong.

 - To monitor hygiene and environmental standards on vessels entering Teesport and ensure they comply with international hygiene and pollution laws.
 In particular, conditions are not prejudicial to the health or wellbeing of people onboard ships.

 - To ensure the risk of communicable infectious diseases is effectively managed and controlled.

 The objectives of River Tees Port Health Authority;

 - To carry out comprehensive manifest and documentary checks relating to third country food and feed.